Ngawi Regency: Administrative districts

-Ngawi Regency is divided into nineteen districts (kecamatan), tabulated below with their areas and their population totals from the 2010 census and the 2020 census.
-The table also includes the location of the district headquarters and the number of administrative villages (rural desa and urban kelurahan) in each district.
+Ngawi Regency is divided into nineteen districts (kecamatan), tabulated below with their areas and their population totals from the 2010 census and the 2020 census, together with the official estimates as of mid 2024.
+The table also includes the locations of the district headquarters, the number of administrative villages in each district (totaling 213 rural desa and 4 urban kelurahan - the latter all in Ngawi (town) District), and its postcode.

 Trinil Site

 Trinil Museum

-Trinil Museum is about 15 kilometres from Ngawi city and near to the Bengawan Solo River.
+Trinil Museum is about 15 kilometres from Ngawi (town) and near to the Bengawan Solo River.
 The museum contains a collection of about 1,500 fossils, some of which are a million years old.
 As of 2013 up to 500 fossils had yet to be identified.
 In the late 19th century Eugene Dubois found Pithecantropus eretus in the Trinil area.

 Oldest human-made mark in the world

-Researchers found in Trinil site that scratch at Pseudodon vondembuschianus trinilensis plain water clam shell aged 500,000 years is the oldest scratch in the world.
-Although the scratch is perhaps not art, its zig-zag shape is evidence that the scratch is human made.
-The clam shell has been found in 1896, but the zig-zag scratch was found in 2014.
+Researchers found in the Trinil site that the scratch at Pseudodon vondembuschianus trinilensis plain water clam shell aged 500,000 years is the oldest in the world.
+Although the scratch is perhaps not art, its zig-zag shape is evidence that the scratch is human-made.
+The clamshell has been found in 1896, but the zig-zag scratch was found in 2014.